HathewayWill/AMD_ZEN3_QEMU_Guide/README.md

 ssh -p 8023 <your-guest-username>@localhost
 ```

 If the VM boots but the terminal shows no login prompt, that usually means the guest was not configured for a serial console.
-Boot with VNC first, then configure serial output inside the guest:
+Boot with SPICE first, then configure serial output inside the guest:

 ```bash
 sudo systemctl enable serial-getty@ttyS0.service